How to Know What Size Dining Table to Buy

 Some rectangular tables are available in different lengths.

-The Pathway reclaimed wood dining table shown above ranges from 42" x 60" to 48" x 120" with the option for leaves so you can extend it for guests!
+The Bennet Dining Table shown above ranges from 42" x 42" to 42" x 78" when both leaves are inserted for guests!
 This table is also great for larger families.
+(More table dimensions are available for the Bennet.)

 Ready to Purchase a Dining Room Table?